-EVGA's XC Ultra+ is another NVIDIA RTX 2070 SUPER option that comes with a slightly greater clock speed boost than the competition.
-The XC Ultra+ comes with a clock rate boost of 1800 MHz, which makes it a bit faster out-of-the-box than the Windforce OC of Gigabyte, the SUPER Twin Fan, and SUPER Mini of ZOTAC, and the SUPER Trio of MSI.
+MSI's Armor 2070 is another NVIDIA RTX 2070 SUPER option that comes with a slightly greater clock speed boost than the competition.
+The Armor 2070 Super comes with a boost clock of 1740 MHz, which makes it a bit faster out-of-the-box than it's competitors, the TORX fan 2.0 with Zero Frozr technology makes this 2070 super works smoother and noise free.

 Chances are you're looking for more power if space within your PC is not a problem.
 Cooling strength, specifically.
 If that sounds like you then a perfect pick is the EVGA XC Gaming.
 You get a huge three-slot, dual-fan cooler configuration, which is sure to outperform all the previous cards on this list with their cooling ability.